Course Enquiries - UK

 If you have already completed some studies at another university, we may be able to consider you for advanced entry.
 Please see our advanced entry page for more information.

 International (non Home/EU) applicants should follow our international how to apply guide.

 |Mode||Duration||Start date||Application code||Application method|

-It's a good idea to think about how you'll pay university tuition and maintenance costs while you're still applying for a place to study.
-Remember – you don't need to wait for a confirmed place on a course to start applying for student finance.
+You don't need to wait for a confirmed place on a course to start applying for student finance.
 Read how to pay your fees as an undergraduate student.